Musigwa-zz/Restaurant/README.txt

 Please Note that the memory statuses are the following":

-[The Sketch uses 9620 bytes (29%) of program storage space.
-Maximum is 32256 bytes.]
+Sketch uses 10062 bytes (31%) of program storage space.
+Maximum is 32256 bytes.
-[The Global variables use 1320 bytes (64%) of dynamic memory, leaving 728 bytes for local variables.]
-[The Maximum is 2048 bytes.]
+Global variables use 1364 bytes (66%) of dynamic memory, leaving 684 bytes for local variables.
+Maximum is 2048 bytes.

 So, adding many other things may result the memory leak!.
 Thanks and waiting for your feedbacks.